ovh/svfs/README.md

 * `uid`: default files uid (default is 0 i.e. root).
 * `gid`: default files gid (default is 0 i.e. root).
 * `mode`: default files permissions (default is 0700).

-#### Security options
-* `aes_key` : path to a private key.
-Allowed private key lengths are 16, 24 and 32 bytes.
-Option `extra_attr` should also be enabled or this is an error.
-AES-GCM uses symetric encryption.
-As such, the provided key will be used for both encryption and decryption operations, ensuring a complete control of the process to the end user since absolutely no one but him has access to the key that was used to secure the data.
-Encrypted chunks are also authenticated using a randomized nonce.
-As a consequence, encrypting two indentical files results in storing two different byte streams.
-* `aes_block` : chunk size to use while encrypting data, in KB (default is 512 KB).

 #### Debug options